What is the value of accreditation? What is in it for my agency?

 Absolutely!
 The CFAI model applies to any fire department that provides emergency services to a community.
 If you are interested in assessing your organizational performance and community risk then the effectiveness of this model is blind to which departments are career, volunteer, or combination.

 What training is required for my agency's accreditation team?

-Only the accreditation manager is required to attend the Quality Improvement through Accreditation Workshop and the CFAI Peer Assessment Webinar.
+Only the accreditation manager is required to attend the Quality Improvement Fire and Emergency Services Workshop and the CFAI Peer Assessment Webinar.
 However, if agencies are able, we encourage them to get additional team members trained by attending the above-noted classes.